mnajarian/learn-you-a-haskell/README.md

 Follows my work through *Learn You a Haskell for Great Good!* http://learnyouahaskell.com/chapters

-Answers to exercises found at https://github.com/noelmarkham/learn-you-a-haskell-exercises
+The exercise prompts are from:  https://github.com/noelmarkham/learn-you-a-haskell-exercises